speced/bikeshed/docs/quick-start.md

 Or, are you using Bikeshed infrequently?
 Are you okay with a network roundtrip when invoking it, in return for it always being up-to-date?
-If so, then you might want to just use the Bikeshed API: <https://api.csswg.org/bikeshed/>.
+If so, then you might want to just use spec-generator: <https://www.w3.org/publications/spec-generator/>.
-The linked page contains several `curl` recipes, suitable to put into a shell alias/function for easy use.

 Starting the Spec
 -----------------